jfish871/RSFG/README.md

 You can “install” this program by downloading the main folder, opening it in your Linux terminal, and typing “./RSFG”.
 If you have any issues, uh, well I’m not sure what you expected to be honest.

+Please make sure to read through all the code before running anything, just to make sure it won’t damage your system.
+It should all be safe, however these are random scripts you downloaded off the internet.
+Its always a good idea to see what they do before running them.